-On the 15th June 2017 roaming charges within the European Union were officially abolished.
+Since the summer of 2017 roaming charges within the European Union were officially abolished.
 It means that you can now use your mobile phone to make calls, send text messages, and use data in other EU countries without incurring additional charges.

 However, be careful…you could still be hit by a large, unexpected bill when you get home.

 Check which countries are included in the roaming charge ban

 Mobile operators differ on which European countries are included in the ban.
 Some even include non-EU countries so it’s best to check with your provider before you travel.

 Cross-border texts and calls also still carry costs.
 If you call the EU from the UK, you are likely to incur extra charges.
 Similarly, you could unknowingly pick up a signal from another country if you are holidaying near a border.

 In theory, it should be.
 In practice, the mobile operators differ in their ‘fair use’ policies which means that you may not have the same monthly data allowance abroad as you do at home.
 Again, it’s best to check with your provider before you travel.

 If you think you’ll go over your monthly data allowance while you’re away, you are better off buying an additional roaming travel bundle before you leave so that any charges are kept to a minimum.